propelling-coding/Void-gaming-tutorial/README.md

 Protontricks and winetricks can help compatibility, and are also necessary when installing some mods (like Geode for Geometry dash).

 sudo xbps-install wine protontricks winetricks

+MangoHud may be important for those wanting an RTSS-like way to monitor in-game stats.
+However, for whatever reason, it cannot monitor Nvidia statistics (atleast for me).
+Therefore, I would only recommend it for intel or AMD users.

+sudo xbps-install MangoHud

+ProtonUp-Qt is another essential application, as it allows us to install other compatibility tools, one of which is Glorious Eggroll's proton (called Proton-GE).
+This proton can sometimes improve performance, or even cause games that couldn't run before to run incredibly well.

+This is a flatpak package, so after setting up flatpak, install like this:

+flatpak install flathub net.davidotek.pupgui2

+#fsync and esync - IMPORTANT!!!

+For whatever reason, fsync and esync are not configured on void, which leads to many games being unable to run.
+This is because they both replaced by NTsync, which is now installed into the linux kernel, however if it fails, a fallback is necessary.
+To configure these, you must raise the vm.max_map_count, and the nofile limit.

+This can sometimes be system-dependent on how you do this.
+I will write how I did this below.
+It may necessary to look online for other solutions.

+Firstly, insert vm.max_map_count=262144 in the file /etc/sysctl.conf.
+Then, run sudo sysctl -p, which will update the config.
+Finally, run cat /proc/sys/vm/max_map_count, which should print 262144.